-Thanksgiving has many tales to tell -- subplots concealed within a stereotypical framework of this historic occasion.
-For many, the ideal portrait is the Norman Rockwell painting, when the turkey -- perfectly roasted -- is brought to the table where a smiling family awaits its arrival.
-A sense of well-being is projected as they gather round, giving thanks for the abundance of food served, and the ease their lives seemingly evoke.
+Thanksgiving has many tales to tell — snapshots concealed within a framework of this historic occasion.
+For many, the quintessential portrait is the Norman Rockwell painting, when the perfectly roasted is brought to the table where a smiling family awaits its arrival.
+A sense of well-being prevails as they gather round, giving thanks for the abundance of food served, and the ease their lives seemingly evoke.

-For many, Thanksgiving conjures up bittersweet memories -- times that were fraught with distance and separation when families were split apart -- the aftermath and fallout of divorce or death that put closure on a holiday that was no longer quite as resonant because of lost connections.
+For many, Thanksgiving conjures up bittersweet memories — times that were fraught with distance and separation — when families were split apart, the fallout of divorce or death that put closure on a holiday that is no longer quite as resonant because of lost connections.

-Life moves in unexpected and varied ways.
+Life moves in unexpected ways.
 For many, Thanksgiving means a soup kitchen dinner.
-For others, even less fortunate, simply another day where hunger can't be quelled, and a piece of bread or a paper cup of water is a need rarely attained.
-I have witnessed for myself the homeless, crouched inside cardboard boxes on cold Manhattan Thanksgivings as we walked to friends' or family's apartments en route to our own sumptuous dinners.
+For others, even less fortunate, simply another day where hunger can’t be quelled, and a piece of bread or a paper cup of water is a luxury rarely attained.
+I have witnessed the homeless, crouched inside cardboard boxes on cold November Thanksgivings, as we drove to friends’ or family’s houses en route to our own sumptuous dinners.

-My childhood was such that I regarded and simultaneously valued Thanksgiving as I would any occasion that guaranteed my privilege and safety were protected.
-I grew up with parents who satisfied my wants and needs while reminding me that I mustn't take for granted that which was given so freely.
-It was a difficult concept to grasp when before me was a table beautifully appointed and crowded with dishes -- a dichotomy so confusing that my childlike mind couldn't quite absorb it.
+My childhood was such that I regarded, and simultaneously valued, Thanksgiving as I would any occasion that guaranteed my privilege and safety were protected.
+I grew up with parents who satisfied my needs while reminding me that I must not take for granted that which was given so freely.
+It was a difficult concept to grasp when before me was a table beautifully appointed and crowded with dishes — a dichotomy so confusing, which my childlike mind couldn’t quite absorb.

 Thanksgiving symbolically typifies home and hearth, large dinners, blazing fires, football games, and a feeling of camaraderie that lasts until the holiday season is over.
-For others there is a flip-side -- the underpinnings of a less traditional approach to a day where estrangement and loneliness can prevail.
+For others, there is a flip-side, the underpinnings of a less traditional approach to a day where estrangement and loneliness supersede the gaiety.

-My Thanksgivings have been varied -- some cozy and noisy, crowded with frivolity, while others were silent and abandoning.
-I have experienced such occasions when my daughter spent time in Connecticut with her father and his relatives, while I sat at another table sans child feeling a sense of loss and separation anxiety.
-Conversely, on similar occasions, I imagine her father experienced the same emotional tugs.
-Signs of the time that circumstances thrust upon us.
+My Thanksgivings have been varied — some cozy and noisy — crowded with frivolity, while others were silent and palled with abandonment.
+I have experienced such occasions when my daughter spent the day with her father and his relatives, while I sat at another table sans child feeling a sense of loss and separation anxiety.
+Conversely, on similar occasions, I imagine her father experienced the same emotional tugs, signs of the time that circumstances thrust upon us.

-This year when the turkey arrives at the table, savory and plump, I will give a nod to Norman Rockwell, who so eloquently captured the essence of all our dreams in one painting.
-I cling to that now as a measuring rod oftimes past and present, and those that will pave the way to future Thanksgivings yet to be imagined.
+This year when the turkey arrives at the table, savory and plump, I will give a nod to Norman Rockwell, who so eloquently captured in one painting the essence of all our best dreams and hopes.
+I cling to that now as a measuring rod of times past and present that will pave the way to future Thanksgivings yet to be imagined and explored.